Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Other career opportunities may include advocacy or research roles in the non-profit sector.

-The program is designed to align with optimal hiring windows across the public and private sectors.
+The programs are designed to align with optimal hiring windows across the public and private sectors.
 Moreover, beginning in May permits graduates to complete the degree requirements within a one-year timeframe as opposed to two years.

 Yes.
-Students who complete their undergraduate courses at the end of April can formally enroll in the MPP in Digital Society in May, even if their convocation or official graduation does not take place until June.
+Students who complete their undergraduate courses at the end of April can formally enroll in the MPP programs in May, even if their convocation or official graduation does not take place until June.

-The program is fully remote, with the option for students to work and learn on-campus.
+Our programs are fully remote, with the option for students to work and learn on-campus.
+Some classes have hybrid options.

-Skills labs are a unique offering of McMaster’s MPP in Digital Society.
+Skills labs are a unique offering of McMaster’s MPP programs.
 A complement to traditional, seminar-style graduate courses, skills labs are intended to develop leadership capabilities and core digital competencies such as the fundamentals of programming and data analysis.
+The key competencies acquired can be immediately applied in the classroom and translate well to a professional setting.

 No prior experience in coding or statistics is required to participate in skills labs.
 They are tailored for novice learners.